donvoorhies/d3c/README.md

 <p>Let's get the facts straight first: the d3c-controller is NOT a standalone (neither software- or hardware-based) MIDI (DJ-)controller!</p>

 <h2>"TL;DR - cut to the chase: What is the d3c-controller then...?"</h2>
 <p>The d3c-controller is a template made for - and to be run on - TouchOSC's (IMHO) excellent app-software for iOS and Android by hexler.net, which enables a modular OSC and MIDI control surface for - in this case and for now - iPads and Android-based 10.1 tablets!
-Intended to control Ableton for DJ-usage and -purposes, this template's purpose is to turn an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton (via MIDI), as if it was a "regular" hardware-controller!</p>
+<br />Intended to control Ableton for DJ-usage and -purposes, this template's intention is to turn an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton (via MIDI), as if it was a "regular" hardware-controller!</p>
 <p>Furthermore, you can also set/adjust/change the set's current-running BPM on-the-fly, and there's also a three-band EQ including kill-buttons for each band, too (note: only implemented on the expanded-version of the template).</p>

 <p>Now - let's move on...</p>